Seirdy/seirdy.one/content/posts/spoiler-element.md

 [^1]: This format is called `org.matrix.custom.html`.
 The {{<mention-work itemtype="TechArticle">}}<cite itemprop="name headline" class="p-name">Matrix Specification Client-Server API</cite>, section 11.2.2.6: <a class="u-url" itemprop="url" href="https://spec.matrix.org/v1.8/client-server-api/#spoiler-messages">“Spoiler messages”</a>{{</mention-work>}} specifies the spoiler syntax, semantics, and recommended client behavior.

-[^2]: [BBCode](https://www.bbcode.org/posting-a-spoiler-with-bbcode.php) is the oldest example of dedicated spoiler syntax I know of.

 [^3]: Note that `summary` was originally specified as a block-level button, not an inline element.
 This may require changes to the definition of `summary`.
 I don't believe that the changes should significantly impact conformant pages, but non-conforming pages that incorrectly use `summary` elements without the required `details` parent may be impacted.
 Perhaps we really do need a new element for spoiler summaries.